 The Importance of Ocean Plants

 The importance of ocean plants cannot be overstated.
 They are not only vital for the marine ecosystem but also have a significant impact on the Earth’s overall environment.
-Ocean plants, particularly phytoplankton, are responsible for producing the majority of the world’s oxygen through photosynthesis, making them essential for life on Earth.
+Phytoplankton are responsible for around 50% of Earth’s oxygen, roughly equal to all land plants combined through photosynthesis, making them essential for life on Earth.

 In addition to producing oxygen, ocean plants also serve as a crucial food source for many marine organisms.
 The rich biodiversity of ocean plants provides sustenance for countless species of fish, invertebrates, and other marine life.
 Furthermore, these plants create habitats that support entire ecosystems, contributing to the overall health and balance of the oceans.